kaigaiijuch/website/README.md

 ## Configuration

-check `.env` file and satisfy the requirements.
+check `.env` file and satisfy the requirements, they are used in `config/environment.rb`.

 ## Database creation && Database initialization